TurboSource-Marialis/machtiani/README.md

 While I personally find Machtiani to be my go-to tool—over ChatGPT or any other alternatives—I primarily use it with codebases similar in size to this project.

-Keep in mind that using OpenAI's API incurs costs, and there is currently no cost estimator available.
+Keep in mind that uses by default OpenAI's gpt-4o-mini (optionally gpt-4o) API.
+So it incurs costs, and there is currently no cost estimator available.
 However, for a few hundred commits, users should find that the indexing of commit messages with OpenAI embeddings remains manageable.

 ## Upcoming Features to Look Forward To

+- [ ] Support open-source LLMs and other models (self-config)
 - [ ] Add as a submodule `aicommit` to help generate better commit messages, and even rewrite commits to Machtiani standards.
 - [ ] Cost management to how much it will cost to index.
 - [ ] Improve handling of file path changes in version control systems.